bartdorsey/developer-playbook/README.md

-# Custom Ansible Playbook for Ubuntu on WSL2
+# Custom Ansible Playbook for Ubuntu on WSL2 and macOS

+This is a custom ansible playbook.
+It sets up all the tools for local web development using Node.JS

 ## How to use this

+### Windows

 1. Install WSL2.
-2. Install Ubuntu
+2. Install Ubuntu (20.04 LTS recommended)
 3. Install Ansible on Ubuntu

     ```shell
     sudo apt update
     sudo apt install ansible
     ```

 4. Clone this repo down or download the zip file.
 5. Copy variables-example.yml to variables.yml and edit it to suit your needs
 6. Run the playbook from the directory